doritozbae/car_smth/README.md

 ### **Description:**
 This is the app for managing car data.
 You can add, edit, read and delete info about cars.
+After addind cars you can also use searchbar which is working with name and description of the car.
 All data stores in Local Storage.

 ### **Application preview:**